AprilBrother/espduino/README.md

 Source code bridge for ESP8266 can found here: [https://github.com/tuanpmt/esp_bridge](https://github.com/tuanpmt/esp_bridge)

 We have modified the examples for Cactus Micro Rev2.
-Works perfect!
+Works perfectly!

+Thanks for Tuan PM for his work.

 Features
 ========